danh21/8051_Basic_Projects/README.md

     - display_LCD:
         + Version 1: uses LCD to display information, float number, integer counter.
+        + Version 2: uses keypad to enter character, then displays data on LCD.

 # Code:
     - Modify pin connection of devices in libraries if necessary: